 What did you think?

 What did you think of this post?
 Do you have thoughts or want to get in touch?
-The comments box is just at the bottom of this page.
+The comments box is just below.
 I read them all, and reply to all the real ones.
 I’d love to hear from you.

 I’ve been working full time as an independent artist for the last 12 years.
 ‘Full-time’ means just that.
 I work all day, 7 days a week.
 A lot of the stuff I make I put out for free, just to share it.
 Some things (like keeping this blog ad-free) I have to pay for.
 If you like the blog, or anything else that I do, and want it to continue, you can now support it by making a one-time, or repeating donation for any amount you desire.

 Because that’s how you cultivate the things you love.
-(And Thankyou.)
+(And Thankyou also.)

 Make a one-time donation